JohnUrban/fast5tools/README.md

 It can be pretty great though.

 - fast5stats.py - generate a table with any fast5 info you want.
-I believe
 - fast5TableSummary.py -- in progress -- The intention was to be able to give summary stats for any table with any fast5 info in any order (so long as you can tell it the order).
 - fast5plot.py us -- in progress.
 There are things in poreminion, squiggler, and poretools as well for plotting.
 - fast5ToEvents.py -- self-explanatory